MihranD/NBA_Tensorflow_PyTorch/README.md

 1. Open terminal app

-2. Change directory to 'streamlit' folder
+2. Change directory to `streamlit` folder

 3. This step is optional: you can replace 'NBA Shot Locations 1997 - 2020.csv' dataset file from here: https://www.kaggle.com/datasets/jonathangmwl/nba-shot-locations